-Performance outcomes Acceptable outcomes Complies Comments P04 Each lot is provided with an adequate supply of electricity AO4 The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur.
-The established dwelling house is connected to the electricity supply network.
-Telecommunications infras structure PO5 Each lot is provided with an adequate supply of telecommunication infrastructure Existing public utility set AO5 Development is provided with a connection to the national broadband network or telecommunication services. ~ The established dwelling house is connected to the telecommunications network.
+Performance outcomes Acceptable outcomes Complies Comments PO4 Each lot is provided with an adequate supply of electricity The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur. > The subject site complies.
+Telecommunications infrastru ıcture PO5 Each lot is provided with an adequate supply of telecommunication infrastructure Existing public utility servi AO5 Development is provided with a connection to the national broadband network or telecommunication services. • The subject site complies.
+J. J